-Spurgeon College is a school of Midwestern Baptist Theological Seminary.
-Midwestern Baptist Theological Seminary's programs offered through Spurgeon College are accredited by the Higher Learning Commission (HLC).
-HLC is recognized by the Council for Higher Education Accreditation (CHEA) and the U.S. Department of Education (USDE).
+Spurgeon College is accredited by the Higher Learning Commission (HLC) and the Association of Biblical Higher Education (ABHE).
+HLC and ABHE are recognized by the Council for Higher Education Accreditation (CHEA) and the U.S. Department of Education (USDE).

 Board of Trustees